sbt/sbt-js-engine/README.md

 sbt-js-engine also enhances sbt-web with [npm](https://www.npmjs.org/) functionality.
 If a `package.json` file is found in the project's base directory then it will cause npm to run.

-npm extracts its artifacts into the node_modules folder of a base directory and makes the contents available to sbt-web plugins as a whole.
+npm extracts its artifacts into the `node_modules` folder of a base directory and makes the contents available to sbt-web plugins as a whole.
 Note that sbt-js-engines loads the actual source code of npm via a WebJar and invokes an "npm update".
 Any external npm activity can therefore be performed interchangeably with sbt-js-engine in place.

 > Note that the npm functionality requires JDK 7 when running Trireme given the additional file system support required.
 If JDK 6 is required then use Node as the engine.

-&copy; Lightbend Inc., 2014
+&copy; Lightbend Inc., 2018